Olstad History, Family Crest & Coats of Arms

 Another 37 words (3 lines of text) are included under the topic Early Olstad Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Olstad family to the New World and Oceana
+Migration of the Olstad family

 After 1650, thousands of German settlers came to North America to escape the religious persecution and poverty that wracked Europe and to make the most of the opportunity to own their own land in a new country.
 They settled across the United States in Pennsylvania, Texas, New York, Illinois, and California, and in Canada in Ontario and on the fertile plains of the prairie provinces.
 Among them: Anna Judith Alstadt, who arrived in Philadelphia in 1729; as did Martin Alstadt in the same year.
 Johann Michael Alstat came to Philadelphia in 1767; as well as Jost Allstatt in 1775.
 August Altstaedten came to Texas in 1845.